payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 obj.increment().add(3).shout();
 ```

-Can make things harder to debug, if it’s all on one line
+Can make things harder to debug, if it's all on one line

 ### Currying
 A function that returns another function